Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Verifying installed package files

-- Implementing safeguards for package issues
+- Implementing safeguards against package issues

 - Searching package metadata

-Debian Package Management Internals
+Internals of Debian Package Management

-- Archive metadata structure
+- Understanding archive metadata

-- Archive-level "Release" files
+- Understanding archive-level "Release" files

-- Retrieving package metadata
+- Fetching package metadata

 - Managing local copies of fetched packages

-- Debian package file naming conventions
+- Understanding Debian package file naming conventions

 - Using the dpkg command